-This has been a great year for DL applied to NLP.
-I hope that 2018 brings more end-to-end learning works and that the specific open source frameworks get more developed.
+The latest advancements have been great for DL applied to NLP.
+I hope that the future brings more end-to-end learning works and that the specific open source frameworks get more developed.
 Please feel free to share with us in the comments section your opinion about these works and frameworks, and also those that you liked this year and that I do not mention here.

 For more information about the deep learning methods in NLP research today, I strongly recommend you the excellent paper "Recent Trends in Deep Learning Based Natural Language Processing" by Young et al. (2017).

 Another interesting reading is the report from the seminar "From Characters to Understanding Natural Language (C2NLU): Robust End-to-End Deep Learning for NLP" by Blunsom et al. (2017), were researchers on NLP, computational linguistics, deep learning and general machine learning have discussed about the advantages and challenges of using characters as input for deep learning models instead of language-specific tokens.

 To have a comparative perspective between models, I can recommend you a very interesting comparative study of CNN and RNN for NLP, by Yin et al. (2017).

 To have an intuitive idea of how GANs work, you can read this excellent post by Pablo Soto, that presents the major advancements in Deep Learning in 2016.